-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2017, for the Bonds.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2018, for the Measure M General Obligation Bond Fund.
 Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure M as to the approved Bond projects list.
 We performed the following procedures:

-1. We verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds and expenditure of the funds for the period July 1, 2016 through June 30, 2017.
+1. We verified that a separate Bond Fund of the District has been established to account for the receipt of Bond proceeds and expenditure of the funds for the period July 1, 2017 through June 30, 2018.

-- 2. We verified interest revenue in the amount of \$2,375,736 was appropriately deposited into the Bond fund for use for the approved Measure M projects. - 3.
-We reviewed the Citizens' Bond Oversight Committee members and noted that they did not have all of the established members required by the Proposition. - 4.
+- 2. We verified interest revenue in the amount of \$3,805,818 was appropriately deposited into the Bond fund for use for the approved Measure M projects. - 3.
+We reviewed the Citizens' Bond Oversight Committee members and noted that they have all of the established members required by the Proposition. - 4.
 We verified the Citizens' Bond Oversight committee met regularly during the year with agendas and/or minutes of the meetings maintained. - 5.
-We selected a sample of expenditures for the period starting July 1, 2016 and ending June 30, 2017, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 6.
-Our sample included transactions totaling \$49,984,768.
-This represents 72 percent of the total expenditures of \$69,035,926. - 7.
-We verified that funds from the Bonds were expended for the voter authorized Bond projects as listed in the Approved Bond Project Listing. - 8.
+We selected a sample of expenditures for the period starting July 1, 2017 and ending June 30, 2018, and reviewed supporting documentation to ensure that such funds were properly expended on the specific projects listed in the ballot text. - 6.
+Our sample included transactions totaling \$62,885,505.
+This represents 59 percent of the total expenditures of \$107,377,637. - 7.
 We verified that the District used formal bid procedures for those contracts over the construction bid level requirements in accordance with the Education Code requirements and District policies.